Skill Demand Index

 Frequently Asked Questions

 Yes.
-SEO Experience appears in 0.3% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 10 analyzed jobs, demand is steady across multiple role types.
+SEO experience appears in 0.6% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 27 analyzed jobs, demand is steady across multiple role types.

-The most common pairings are Technical SEO, Google Analytics, SEO Strategy & Execution, Data-Driven Decision Making, International SEO.
-Strengthening these alongside SEO Experience improves your fit across more positions.
+The most common pairings are Technical SEO, Analytical Skills, HTML, CSS, JavaScript, Content Strategy, Keyword Research.
+Strengthening these alongside SEO experience improves your fit across more positions.

-Top roles: Marketing, Software Engineering.
-Marketing positions have the highest demand at 90% of all SEO Experience jobs.
+Top roles: Marketing, Software Engineering, Data Science / ML.
+Marketing positions have the highest demand at 93% of all SEO experience jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.